Comune: Overview

-As of January 2021, there were 7,904 comuni in Italy; they vary considerably in size and population.
-For example, the comune of Rome, in Lazio, has an area of 1,287.36 km2 and a population of 2,758,454 inhabitants, and is both the largest and the most populated.
+As of 2026, there were 7,894 comuni in Italy; they vary considerably in size and population.
+For example, the comune of Rome, in Lazio, has an area of 1,287.36 km2 and a population of 2,745,062 inhabitants, and is both the largest and the most populated.

 Mural crown for the title of comune.
 It is located in the upper part of the coat of arms of the comune.

 Atrani in the province of Salerno (Campania) is the smallest comune by area, with only 0.1206 km2, and Morterone (Lombardy) is the smallest by population.
 Many present-day comuni trace their roots along timescales spanning centuries and at times millennia.

 The northernmost comune is Predoi, the southernmost one Lampedusa e Linosa, the westernmost Bardonecchia and the easternmost Otranto.
 The comune with the longest name is San Valentino in Abruzzo Citeriore, while the comuni with the shortest name are Lu, Ro, Ne, Re and Vo'.

-The population density of the comuni varies widely by province and region.
-The province of Barletta-Andria-Trani, for example, has 381,091 inhabitants in 10 comuni, or over 39,000 inhabitants per comune; whereas the province of Isernia has 81,415 inhabitants in 52 comuni, or 1,640 inhabitants per comune—roughly 24 times more communal units per inhabitant.
+The average population of the comuni varies widely by province and region.
+The province of Barletta-Andria-Trani, for example, has 381,091 inhabitants in 10 comuni, or 37,593 inhabitants per comune; whereas the province of Isernia has 81,415 inhabitants in 52 comuni, or 1,504 inhabitants per comune—roughly 25 times more communal units per inhabitant.

 The coats of arms of the comuni are assigned by decree of the Prime Minister of Italy by the Office of State Ceremonial and Honors, Honors and Heraldry Service (division of the Presidency of the Council born from the transformation of the Royal Consulta Araldica, eliminated pursuant to the provisions final of the Constitution of Italy).